NazCodeland/NazCodeland/.github/README.md

 # Hey there, I'm Nazar <img src="https://raw.githubusercontent.com/ABSphreak/ABSphreak/master/gifs/Hi.gif" width="32" height="32">
 I am a software developer with an affinity for solving puzzles and riddles — the passion behind my love for programming.
-I also like to make things look aesthetically pleasing, and that is the reason why I also have some experience in UI/UX design.
+I also like to make things look aesthetically pleasing, which has led me to gain experience in UX/UI design - check out my [PawFood App](https://www.figma.com/design/XrgvnlKjimABXsyksoHdKs/PawFood?node-id=2-3929).

 <br/>